 Propagation: | By seeds. |

-Key Thatch Palm Identifying Characteristics
+Characteristics of the Key Thatch Palm

-Key Thatch Palm Flowers and Fruits
+Caring for the Key Thatch Palm

-To prevent nutritional deficiency, apply good quality palm fertilizer that has continuous release formula twice a year during growing season.
+To maintain its health and prevent nutritional deficiencies, it is recommended to apply a high-quality palm fertilizer with a continuous-release formula twice a year during the growing season.

 Key Thatch Palm Pictures